 Limited Supply of Fever and Pain Medicine Products for Children – Information for Families

-With the high demand for cold and flu products for kids over the summer, some parts of the country are seeing limited supply of children’s acetaminophen (Tylenol®, Tempra®) and ibuprofen (Advil®, Motrin®).
+With the current high demand for cold and flu products for kids, we are seeing a limited supply of children’s acetaminophen (Tylenol®, Tempra®) and ibuprofen (Advil®, Motrin®).
 This may include liquid and chewable products.